Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 _\* Sorted Geohash No Sjoin is not as accurate as the other solutions._

-Parquet was used in all four potential solutions as the binary file format allowing partitioning of the data for subsequently accessing only relevant data partitions.
-For spatial sorting, solutions using both geohashes via Python-Geohash and the Hilbert curve via Spatialpandas were considered.
-Dask was used to build a global index of the data in the geohash sorted solutions, while Spatialpandas built the global index of the data in the Hilbert curve solution.
+[Parquet][parquet docs] was used in all four potential solutions as the binary file format allowing partitioning of the data for subsequently accessing only relevant data partitions.
+For spatial sorting, solutions using both geohashes via [Python-Geohash][python-geohash pypi] and the Hilbert curve via [Spatialpandas][spatialpandas repo] were considered.
+[Dask][dask docs] was used to build a global index of the data in the geohash sorted solutions, while Spatialpandas built the global index of the data in the Hilbert curve solution.
 Dask is used to read the data in parallel in all cases.
 Additionally, Dask is used to map the spatial filtering function across each of the data partitions in all cases.
-The spatial filtering function, a spatial join (explained below), was part of GeoPandas in the first 2 cases, and part of Spatialpandas in the last case.
-In the Sorted Geohash No Sjoin case, no final spatial filtering was performed, resulting in lower accuracy solution than the other cases.
+The spatial filtering function, a spatial join (explained below), was part of [GeoPandas][geopandas docs] in the first 2 cases, and part of Spatialpandas in the last case.
+In the Sorted Geohash No Sjoin case, no final spatial filtering was performed, resulting in a lower-accuracy solution than the other cases.

 The spatial filtering function used in the last step was a spatial join.
-A spatial join is like a regular database join, except the keys being joined are geometric objects and the relationships between them can include geometric relationships (e.g. Join by points within a polygon).
+A spatial join is like a regular database join, except the keys being joined are geometric objects and the relationships between them can include geometric relationships (e.g., 'join by points within a polygon').
 Different spatial join methods are implemented in GeoPandas and Spatialpandas.

 ## Benchmark